-The product claims to benefit those who suffer from joint pain and inflammation, whether due to aging or exercise
+The product claims to benefit those who suffer from joint pain and inflammation as well as muscle soreness, whether due to aging or exercise.

-As such, Omega XL is a favorite supplement among older folks, which probably explains Larry King’s strange, incongruous promotion of it…
+As such, it is a favorite supplement among older folks, which probably explains Larry King’s strange, incongruous promotion of it…

-Mr. King aside, tons of Omega XL reviews online are
+Mr. King aside, tons of product reviews online are

-But does Omega XL live up to the hype?
+But does it live up to the hype?
 Our team with our resident dietitian spent almost a month's worth of research - ingredients and clinical studies included - to see if this product does.

 Let's get into the details of our research with this Omega XL review.